how to write flashbacks

 Can a movie start with a flashback?

-A movie can start with a flashback, but it’s not always the best way to start a story.
-A flashback can be disorienting for audiences, and it can be hard to establish the proper context for the events being shown.
-When used sparingly, however, a flashback can effectively provide information about a character’s history or set up the events of the present-day story.
+Yes, a movie can start with a flashback, but it’s not always the best way to start a story.
+A flashback can disorient audiences, and it can be hard to establish the proper context for the events.
+When used sparingly, however, a flashback can provide information about a character’s history or set up the events of the present-day story.

 How do you indicate a flashback in a screenplay?

 For example, you might write “FLASHBACK TO INT.
 KITCHEN – DAY” to signal that the following scene occurs in the past.
-However, it is vital to use flashbacks consistently so your readers can easily follow along.
 Make sure to format your screenplay correctly by using screenwriting software.

 Why is it called a flashback?